Planning / colorado micro wedding venues / sapphire point overlook

 Summer at Sapphire Point Overlook on Dillon Reservoir

-Fall Sapphire Overlook Wedding
+Fall Sapphire Point Wedding

-Mid-September To October
+Mid-September and October

 If you’re hoping for fall colors, you should plan for late September.
 The best fall colors are in different locations around Dillon Reservoir that have more aspens than Sapphire point.
 This photo was taken at a nearby trail.
 Hire a local photographer that can show you the best fall spots!